 CÁIS – The Association of Irish Farmhouse Cheesemakers has members from across the 32 counties of the Island of Ireland.
-Established in 1983 as a community of Irish cheesemakers to collaborate on a variety of issues important to the farmhouse cheesemaking sector; the association is proud to work to highlight the achievements of Ireland’s cheesemakers, liaise with similar trade organisations as well as government bodies, continue to increase quality in our sector and celebrate our achievements together whilst working to promote Irish cheese to the wider public.
+Established in 1983 as a community of Irish cheesemakers to collaborate on a variety of issues important to the farmhouse cheesemaking sector; the association is proud to work to highlight the achievements of Ireland’s cheesemakers, liaise with similar trade organisations as well as government bodies, continue to increase quality in our sector, disseminate information and collaborate on issues of importance, whilst working to promote Irish cheese to the wider public.

 Become A CÁIS Member